johnsusek/praeco/README.md

 Do not use `karql/elastalert2-server` as it does not implement the features required by praeco.
 Use `praecoapp/elastalert-server`.

+#### Does it support elasticsearch 8?

+We plan to address it, but we are currently experiencing a variety of issues and elasticsearch 8 will not be supported until the issues are resolved.

 #### Can you support a version that is not the latest version?

 Not Support